.JSON JavaScript Object Notation

 Binary Structure

-JSON is a text format with no binary structure.
-Files are encoded in UTF-8 (RFC 8259 mandates UTF-8 for interchange; UTF-16 and UTF-32 were permitted by older RFC 7159 but are no longer recommended).
-A JSON document consists of a single root value: either an object ({}) or an array ([]), though RFC 8259 technically allows any value type at the root.
+JSON is a pure text format with no binary structure, no magic bytes, and no file header.
+Files are encoded in UTF-8 as mandated by RFC 8259 for interchange; earlier specifications permitted UTF-16 and UTF-32, but these are now prohibited.
+A JSON document consists of a single root value, typically an object (curly braces) or an array (square brackets), though RFC 8259 allows any value type at the root level.
 Objects contain comma-separated key-value pairs where keys are always double-quoted strings.
 Arrays contain comma-separated values.
-Values can be strings (double-quoted, with backslash escaping for special characters), numbers (integer or floating point, no leading zeros, no hex/octal notation), booleans (true or false, lowercase only), or null (lowercase only).
-Whitespace between tokens (space, tab, LF, CR) is insignificant and ignored by parsers.
-JSON does not support comments, trailing commas, single-quoted strings, or undefined as a value.
-A BOM (Byte Order Mark) should NOT be added to JSON files per RFC 8259 section 8.1.
-Maximum nesting depth and number precision are implementation-dependent — JavaScript loses precision for integers beyond 2^53-1 (Number.MAX_SAFE_INTEGER), which is why many APIs transmit large IDs as strings.
+Whitespace between tokens — spaces, tabs, line feeds, and carriage returns — is insignificant and ignored by parsers.
+A BOM (Byte Order Mark) must not be added per RFC 8259 Section 8.1.
+No trailing commas, no single-quoted strings, no comments, and no undefined value are permitted.
+Number precision and maximum nesting depth are implementation-dependent.

-Pretty-print and validate JSON other
+Pretty-print and validate JSON with jq other

 jq '.' input.json

-Validate JSON with Python standard library other
+Validate and format JSON with Python standard library other

 python3 -m json.tool input.json

-Extract nested field with jq other
+Extract nested fields with jq other

 jq '.data.users[] | {name: .name, email: .email}' input.json

-Minify JSON (remove whitespace) other
+Minify JSON to a single line other

 jq -c '.' input.json > output.json